hugoroy/blog/a-small-lesson-about-patent-fud.md

-web from a place where you're free to express yourself without having to ask anybody's permission or having to agree to a restricted-patent-license, into something where you cannot express freely without paying for patents and where DRM prevent you from doing legitimate things (like saving a private archive of online content).
+web from a place where you're free to express yourself without having to ask anybody's permission or having to agree to a restricted-patent-license, into something where you cannot express freely without using proprietary technology and where DRM prevents you from doing legitimate things (like saving a private copy of online content, or watching a video using only Free Software, the only way to ensure your privacy).

 Of course, people who are aware enough of these issues will still be able to publish using Free Software with webM and Theora, and